 What Causes Parkinson’s Disease?

-The cause of Parkinson’s disease is still unknown.
+Parkinson’s disease causes are still unknown.
 However, there is a vast amount of research directed at getting answers to its origin, treatment and prevention.

 Parkinson’s has been linked to declining levels of dopamine, an important brain chemical.
 Dopamine is a neurotransmitter.
 It plays a role in controlling movement and coordination.
 Parkinson’s also causes the nerve endings to die on another neurotransmitter called norepinephrine.
 Norepinephrine controls automatic functions of the body, which contributes to Parkinson’s symptoms such as fatigue, constipation and blood pressure changes (light-headedness).

 Parkinson’s Risk Factors

 No one thing causes a person to get Parkinson’s disease.
 However, some people may be at a higher risk of developing Parkinson’s given their lifestyle, age and genetics.